 Interns are given extensive information about clinical rotations so that they may make informed decisions about their training preferences.
 Various faculty presenters provide information about each rotation during orientation, including the patient population, treatment modalities, supervision expectations, and time commitments associated with the rotation.
 During the orientation period, interns also tour off campus minor rotation training sites if available.
-Final clinical assignments are made by the Director of Psychology Training with consideration of the interns' preferences and their pre-internship clinical experience.
+Final clinical assignments are made by the Director of Psychology Training with consideration of the interns' preferences, prior clinical experience, and availability.